eProsima/AML-IP/amlip_docs/rst/demo/collaborative_learning.rst

 Background
 ==========

-This demo shows how to implement a :ref:`user_manual_scenarios_collaborative_learning` and the nodes involved:
+This demo shows a :ref:`user_manual_scenarios_collaborative_learning` and the |amlip| nodes involved:
 :ref:`user_manual_nodes_model_receiver` and :ref:`user_manual_nodes_model_sender`.
 With these 2 nodes implemented, the user can deploy as many nodes of each kind as desired and check the behavior of a simulated |amlip| network running.
 They are implemented in Python to prove the communication between the 2 implementations.

+The purpose of the demo is to show how a *Sender* and a *Receiver* node can communicate.
+The *Receiver* node awaits model statistics from the *Sender*.
+Since the *Sender* doesn't have a real *AML Engine*, it sends the model statistics as a string.
+Upon receiving the statistics, the *Receiver* return ``True`` and sends a model request, also as a string since it doesn't have an *AML Engine*.
+Then, the *Sender* converts the received model request to uppercase and sends it back as a model reply.

 Prerequisites
 =============

-First of all, check that :code:`amlip_collaborative_learning_demo` sub-package is correctly installed.
+First of all, check that :code:`AML-IP` is correctly installed using one of the following installation methods:

-If it is not, please refer to :ref:`developer_manual_installation_sources_linux_colcon_demos`.
+* :ref:`installation_manual_linux`
+* :ref:`installation_manual_windows`
+* :ref:`docker`

 Building the demo
 =================

-To build the demo, build the packages with Colcon:
+If the demo package is not compiled, please refer to :ref:`developer_manual_installation_sources_linux_colcon_demos` or run the command below.

 .. code-block:: bash